en de

 What Is Meatloaf?

-It is a meat dish typically made with ground beef, bread crumbs, eggs, onions, and seasonings, then shaped using a loaf pan and baked.
+It is a meat dish typically made with red meats like ground beef beef or pork, bread crumbs, eggs, onions, and seasonings, then shaped using a loaf pan and baked.
 It is often served with other comforting side dishes, such as mashed potatoes and gravy.

 A traditional homemade meatloaf has a ketchup-based topping.
 It is typically served hot, but many people enjoy cold meatloaf leftovers alone or in sandwiches the following day.
 You can find meatloaf served in diners and restaurants and buy premade meatloaf from the store.